IasonManolas/MeshBeamFEA/README.md

 VIn denotes the index of the vertex on which the force should be applied on.<br/>
 DoFn denotes the DoF of the force<br/>
 FMn denotes the magnitude force in Newtons.
 This should be an integer.<br/>
-2.After successful building an executable called MeshBeamFEA is generated.
+2. After successful building an executable called MeshBeamFEA is generated.
 Run and pass as a run argument the filepath of the configuration file you created in the previous step.<br/>

 ## License